gravityvi/nightwatch-plugin-testdoubles/README.md

 ### Stubs
 A stub is a function that replaces the original function with a "dummy" implementation.
 This is useful when you need to control the behavior of a function during a test, for example to simulate an error condition.

-Note: creating a mock automatically attaches a Nightwatch.js assertion to it. mock.verify() runs the checks and reports errors if the checks fail.

 ```js
 describe('use stubs in nightwatch', function() {